Skip To Main Content

 • The Hornets will be playing the second leg of a stretch that will see the team play seven of its first eight games away from home.
 That includes two guarantee games to begin the season against Nevada and Stanford.

-David Patrick era.
+• The Hornets open the second season of the David Patrick era.
 Last year's squad finished 14-18 overall and 7-11 in the Big Sky Conference.
 The 14 wins were the most by a first-year head coach during the Div.
 I era (1991-pres.), and the third most in program history.

 • Friday will mark the first meeting between the two teams since a Stanford 70-60 home win over the Hornets on Dec.
 21, 2015.
 In that game, the Hornets and Cardinal were tied with under six minutes to play, but Stanford closed the final 5:08 on a 14-4 run.